OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Cat, Great.md

 ## Mountain Lion

-Have yellow-brown fur and favour mountains, deserts, and forests.
+Have yellow-brown fur and favor mountains, deserts, and forests.
 Will occasionally venture into dungeons.

 ------